mstranger/todos-api/README.md

 ## Running

-The postgres docker image is used for development.
-Therefore, first check db config file settings and edit corresponding fields.
+The Postgres docker image is used for development.

 ```bash
 docker compose build